famley-richards/Skimmer_Scanner/README.md

 [*The inside of a bluetooth gas pump skimmer*](https://learn.sparkfun.com/tutorials/gas-pump-skimmers)

 The Skimmer Scanner is a free, open source app that detects common bluetooth based credit card skimmers predominantly found in gas pumps.
-The app scans for available bluetooth connections looking for a device with title **HC-05**.
+The app scans for available bluetooth connections looking for a device starting with **HC-0**.
 If found, the app will attempt to connect using the default password of 1234.
 Once connected, the letter 'P' will be sent.
-If a response of 'M' then there is a very high likelihood there is a skimmer in the bluetooth range of your phone (5 to 15 feet).
+If a response of 'M' then there is a very high likelihood there is a skimmer in theCreateBond bluetooth range of your phone (5 to 15 feet).

 The app *does not* obtain or download data from a given skimmer nor does it report any information to local authorities.